Folded into the midst of the sixty-ninth psalm is a simple prayer that ought to capture the attention of every pastor, parent, coach, and shepherd.

 O God of Israel.

 I treasure the attention given to the Master of the Ages, the God of Hosts, the God of Israel.
 This focus, coupled to the twice-mentioned petition “let not,” sharpens the psalmist’s plea.
 Clearly the only real help for the shepherd or leader is the Almighty.
-From whom else might he find help?
-And the accountability sown into the fabric of this little lyric is unfathomable.
+From whom else might this one find help?
+And the accountability sown into the fabric of the lyric is unfathomable.
 People are counting on the one praying to lead them well, and God is watching, and not just watching but resourcing–every step of the way.

 Let not those who hope in you be put to shame through me,